DexerTDP/articles/2025/Cascade - June.md

 <ins> *An act of service that predicted future irony* </ins>

-On July 8, 1994, a college project documentary film called Chickenhawk: Men who love boys was released in select film festivals, theaters and home theatre.
+On July 8, 1994, a college project documentary film called Chickenhawk was released in select film festivals, theaters and home theatre.
 The film was created and produced by Adi Sideman then NYU student who then would become later on founded and was CEO of YouNow, a streaming platform.
 In the film according to imdb sees the study of members of NAMBLA and what they are.
 Some called a shock of a film, others call it an act of service that this topic was given a broader scope.
 To me, I call it a film that highlighted a future unseen irony.

 How so?

 Well remember when I said that Adi Sideman founding YouNow?
 The site which years later was a platform that was frequent by the very people he profiled in the film.
 A problem that I also witness myself when I worked in what happened to Amanda Todd.

-"An app that's gaining popularity is causing concern among police and child safety advocates because it encourages young people to livestream their every move to strangers.
+_"An app that's gaining popularity is causing concern among police and child safety advocates because it encourages young people to livestream their every move to strangers.
 Experts worry that predators will use this app, called YouNow, to prey on children.
 YouNow is available to anyone and within minutes of downloading it, KMBC 9 News found it showing a number of teenage girls singing in their bedrooms or eating a snack after school.
-KMBC didn't even need to get the users to accept a friend request to gain access to the images." - Henry, K. (2017, October 5).
+KMBC didn't even need to get the users to accept a friend request to gain access to the images."_ - Henry, K. (2017, October 5).
 Experts: Popular livestreaming app could draw sexual predators.
 KMBC. https://www.kmbc.com/article/experts-popular-livestreaming-app-could-draw-sexual-predators/3687687

 I'm sure adi was well aware of the problem of his platform but much like the issue with tech companies moderating content.
 How do you keep up with the ever constant changes that deviants do to stay under the radar.
 As much as I can argue that more could've been done but also, how can they stay ontop of a growing problem without risking being accused of "censorship"?